 For now you can check with our website, www.ics-seville.org.
-Here you will find the schedules of those courses offered at the ICS as well as those at the University of Seville.
-Once you arrive, all students are scheduled to meet with the Director or Academic Director of the ICS.
-The appointment will be in the late afternoon of your assigned Orientation day.
-You will then discuss in full your course selection and schedule
+Here you will find the schedules of those courses offered at ICS as well as those at the University of Seville.
+Once you arrive, all students are scheduled to meet with the Director or Academic Director of ICS.
+You will then discuss in full your course selection and schedule.

 What is are my two housing options?
 When you come to Seville, you can choose living in a homestay or living in a “residencia”.
 They are similar in some aspects In both living arrangements students receive meals, laundry and cleaning.
 Likewise, the physical structure of where you will be living is similar in both a family and a residence situation.
 Like their European counterparts, most Spaniards live in apartment buildings.
 All ICS housing is supervised and all students are expected to comply with the same rules and there is no difference in cost.